Frequently Asked Questions

 WHAT NUMBERS DO I CALL WHEN THERE IS A POWER OUTAGE OR ELECTRICAL FAULT?

-We now have a National Call Centre and it operates 24-Hours, seven days a week.
+Contact the National Call Centre.
+Operates 24-Hours, seven days a week.

 For other PNG Power Centers around the country, visit the Contact Us page.